GEOS270/Syllabus/index.md

 ---

-## Learning Outcomes
+# Learning Outcomes

-This course will expose you to key concepts and tools used to collect, map, and interpret geographic data.
+This course will introduce you to key concepts and tools used to collect, map, and interpret geographic data.
 We will learn how geospatial data can be used to aid decision-making, complement scientific analysis, assist with urban planning, and help inform policy-making.
 You will gain practical experience using geospatial data to solve problems in both the natural and human realms.
 This term we will cover:

 * How GIS functions and how it can be applied to solve problems.
 * How phenomena are represented as geospatial data in a GIS.